edindzabija/Shop-React-Express/README.md

 ### node.js/express
 ### mongoDB

-## For both the backend and frontend to run concurrently , in the root folder run:
+## For both the backend and frontend to run concurrently, in the root folder run:
 ```
 npm run dev
 ```